samirsahoo007/bigdata/hadoop/README.md

 Kill Command = /usr/local/hadoop/bin/hadoop job  -kill job_1603988725836_0001
 ```

-If it hangs at the line "Kill Command..." then just update mapred-site.xml(/usr/local/hadoop/etc/hadoop/mapred-site.xml)
+It hangs at the line "Kill Command..."
+Count query hangs when there are millions of records.
+We need to make a simple change to resolve this.
+As we're working on a single node setup let's replace "yarn" with "local" in marred-site.xml(/usr/local/hadoop/etc/hadoop/mapred-site.xml).

+Update /usr/local/hadoop/etc/hadoop/mapred-site.xml

 from